-Originally designed to fill the government offices of Chandigarh in the 1950s, Swiss architect Pierre Jeanneret’s collection of teak and rattan chairs have become one of the most sought after mid-century modern design pieces in the world.
+Commissioned to design the government offices of Chandigarh India in the 1950s, Swiss architect Pierre Jeanneret’s collection of teak and cane chairs have become one of the most sought after mid-century modern design pieces in the world.

 “It’s so simple, so minimal, so strong...
 Put one in a room, and it becomes a sculpture.”- Joseph Dirand

 Tigmi Trading are thrilled to be working exclusively with the skilled artisans from Phantom Hands on Project Chandigarh to offer Pierre Jeanneret re-editions to Australia and globally.
 Unfortunately due to the popularity of the series we have seen less sophisticated copies emerge, where disproportion and inferior materials are a constant.
 As the market becomes cluttered with replicas, our artisans point of difference is the continuous preservation of the integrity of the original design.

 Crafted by hand, each piece in the Project Chandigarh collection are true to the dimensions of the original Chandigarh/Jeanneret pieces whilst also seeking to reinterpret these designs for the contemporary world by improving functionality, quality of materials and level of craftsmanship, without compromising the original design and philosophy.
 The nuances and details that make these designs special, finger-joints, radius of the arms and legs, various joineries – are given special emphasis.
 The natural rattan cane used for the seat and back are peeled and woven by hand by highly skilled weavers.
 The timber used is ethically sourced, made from either used old reclaimed teak as well as new ethically harvested plantation teak, with Phantom Hands holding a FSC certification for their production facility.